Fernando-Canales/platos_closet/docs/tutorial.rst

 Tutorial
 ========

-The following tutorial walk you through the process of tellign if a planet of our solar sytem could create a transit signal strong enough to be detectable fro PLATO space mission.
+The following tutorial walk you through the process of telling if a planet of our solar sytem could create a transit signal strong enough to be detectable fro PLATO space mission.

 .. toctree::